EleniV15/Data-Analysis-Portfolio/README.md

 Technology: Python, pandas, matplotlib, grangercausalitytests, statsmodel.

 Results: Up until six periods (years) eggs leads to chicken, but the chicken does not lead to eggs.
-This tells us that when it comes to the causality bit, it is eggs that does lead to chickens and not the other way around.
+This tells us that when it comes to the causality, it is eggs that does lead to chickens and not the other way around.

 # Propensity Score Matching in Python (and in R)
 Code: file:///C:/Users/CH354ZB/OneDrive%20-%20EY/Desktop/pers/Econometrics%20for%20Business%20in%20R%20and%20Python/4.%20Propensity%20Score%20Matching/propensity.py